Ron Paul: Domestic issues

 Paul endorses constitutional rights, such as the right to keep and bear arms, and habeas corpus for political detainees.
 He was one of only three Republicans in the House to vote against the Patriot Act.
 Paul opposes federal use of torture, presidential autonomy, a national identification card, warrantless domestic surveillance, and the draft.
 He has also called for shutting down the TSA and moving matters of airline security to private businesses.
 Paul believes that the notion of the separation of church and state is currently misused by the court system: "In case after case, the Supreme Court has used the infamous 'separation of church and state' metaphor to uphold court decisions that allow the federal government to intrude upon and deprive citizens of their religious liberty."

-Sometime within the same month but much after the event of authorities executing a lock-down in sequence to the April 2013 Boston Marathon bombing, Paul commented on the tactics used by governing forces into a harsh criticism that he has written as a "military-style occupation of an American city".
+After the April 2013 Boston Marathon bombing, Paul commented on the tactics used by governing forces into a harsh criticism that he has written as a "military-style occupation of an American city".